2026 Football Roster Tracker

 The redshirt junior, a former BYU and West Virginia transfer, turned in the performance of the season during UAB’s upset of Memphis, completing 20 of 27 passes for 251 yards and three touchdowns in relief of Kitna.
 Although Burton cooled off against UConn and Rice before being relegated to the bench in UAB’s final three games, his dominant effort against the Tigers left fans dreaming of what could be.
 Mortensen has spoken highly of Burton, who is all but guaranteed the starting job.
 This position group is not one the Blazers will focus on over the offseason.

+Nor is it an experienced one.
 Behind Burton is presumptive backup Nate Rogers, who primarily acted as a designed runner last season, Adrian Posse, a three-star recruit in the class of 2024, and Vanden Duggar, a walk-on from Dana Point, California.
 Signing with the Blazers out of high school is Brogan McNab, an athletic, dual-threat quarterback Mortensen indicated might change positions.

 Running Backs